Get alerts of updates about «The Gro Harlem Brundtland Visiting Scholarship 2023»

-The Centre for Fertility and Health is strongly committed to the education and engagement of young researchers and has established the Gro Harlem Brundtland Visiting Scholarship.
-This visiting scholar program hosts young researchers from Norway and abroad to engage in collaborative research and to participate in and enrich the research community at the Centre and at the Norwegian Institute of Public Health.
+The Centre for Fertility and Health is strongly committed to the education and engagement of early career researchers and has established the Gro Harlem Brundtland Visiting Scholarship.
+This visiting scholar program hosts early career researchers from Norway and abroad to engage in collaborative research and to participate in and enrich the research community at the Centre and at the Norwegian Institute of Public Health.
 The scholarship was announced for the first time in May 2018.

 Applicants should hold or be qualified to hold university posts or similar; however, we welcome applicants from other areas, including intergovernmental and non-profit organizations.
 Visiting scholars should hold a PhD or equivalent.
 Applications are evaluated according to the fit between the Centres research themes and the applicants’ background, research record, and their proposed plans for their stay at the Centre.
 Visiting scholars are expected to be in residence during their term, the duration of which should be around 3 months (at least 2, at most 6 months).
 Each scholar is expected to give presentations during their term on their research and to showcase the results of his or her stay at the Centre.

 We will provide salary and support for housing (to be negotiated).
 Visiting scholars will have access to work space, computer, library, meetings and workshops organized at the Centre.
 Each scholar is responsible for securing his or her own visa, if required; however, we can provide administrative assistance with the process.
 We can also provide assistance with finding housing and other formalities connected to relocation for the purpose of this scholarship.

 Candidate visiting scholars should submit the following: